top of page

 The Command Line is the brain of Rhino.

-• Type any command name and press Enter.
+• I can type any command name and press Enter.

-• Learn the short command names — they make you lightning-fast.
+• Learning the short command names makes me lightning-fast.

 • Right-click repeats the last command instantly.

-Combining Gumball with the Command Line gives you both precision and speed.
+Combining Gumball with the Command Line gives me both precision and speed.

 Conclusion & Next Steps

-By learning the basic toolbars and menus in Rhino 3D, you gain control over your workspace and modeling process.
-You now understand where to find commands, how to organize panels, and how to move fluidly through the interface.
+By learning the basic toolbars and menus in Rhino 3D, I gain control over my workspace and modeling process.
+I now understand where to find commands, how to organize panels, and how to move fluidly through the interface.

-When you know your way around Rhino’s interface, you’re free to focus on design — not hunting for buttons.
-You’ll model faster, experiment more, and communicate your ideas clearly.
+When I know my way around Rhino’s interface, I’m free to focus on design — not hunting for buttons.
+I’ll model faster, experiment more, and communicate my ideas clearly.

-Next, consider exploring display settings, custom templates, and keyboard aliases to personalize your workflow even further.
-Every minute you invest in learning the interface pays back tenfold in modeling efficiency.
+Next, I should explore display settings, custom templates, and keyboard aliases to personalize my workflow even further.
+Every minute I invest in learning the interface pays back tenfold in modeling efficiency.

 Have a question about customizing your Rhino workspace?
 Share it in the Student Learning Hub or in the comments below — I’ll show you how to make Rhino feel like your own design studio.